vnikougo1/vnikougo1/README.md

 - 👋 Hi, I’m @vnikougo1
-- 👀 I’m interested in learning and contributing
+- 👀 I’m interested in learning and contributing to data-driven applications and computer-human interactions.
 - 🌱 I’m currently learning LangChain for LLM-powered app development and DeepLearning.

 <!---